Neural non-canonical Hamiltonian dynamics for long-time simulations: Introduction

-\paragraph{Scheme learning} One might consider the situation where the vector field is not known at any collocation points but snapshots along trajectories are known.
+\bmhead{Scheme learning} The vector field is not known at any collocation points but snapshots along trajectories are known.
 In that case, the dataset consists of pairs $(z_{|t = 0}, z_{| t = h}) \in M^2$ with some time-step $h$.
-This is the original setting of Neural ODEs~\cite{Chen.Rubanova.ea.2018.NeuralOrdinaryDifferential}, where the authors fit a (learnt) vector field such that trajectories along it map the input to the output.
-For canonical Hamiltonian problems, specific architectures such as SympNets~\cite{Jin.Zhang.ea.2020.SympNetsIntrinsicStructurepreserving} or HénonNets~\cite{Burby.Tang.ea.2021.FastNeuralPoincare, Duruisseaux.Burby.ea.2023.ApproximationNearlyperiodicSymplectica} explicitly produce a structure-preserving mapping from one snapshot to the next.
+This is the original setting of Neural ODEs~\citep{Chen.Rubanova.ea.2018.NeuralOrdinaryDifferential}, where the authors fit a (learnt) vector field such that trajectories along it map the input to the output.
+It may also be used with reduced order modeling to learn unknown dynamical systems from the reduced data at discrete time-steps.

-For non-canonical problems, however, no such architecture is yet known.
-Therefore, we choose a geometric numerical scheme and fit the learnt potentials such that using it for simulations will yield near-exact (discrete) trajectories.
-This method allows long-time simulations which can be more accurate than those on the reference model, though the time-step and numerical scheme must not change.
-This behaviour is similar to hypersolvers\footnote{For hypersolvers, the time-step may change, but the numerical scheme is tied to the network.}~\cite{Poli.Massaroli.ea.2020.HypersolversFastContinuousDepth, Mathiesen.Yang.ea.2022.HyperverletSymplecticHypersolver, Bouchereau.Chartier.ea.2023.MachineLearningMethodsa}.
-Because the scheme is implicit, a cheap initial guess is produced by a naive neural network with no specific architecture.
-This circumvents the stability issue of the DVI on the reference model and allows larger time-steps than usual.